Skip to main content

 How do you handle lead paint and asbestos?

 Lead paint is either removed and replaced to eliminate it completely, or encapsulated with a heavy encapsulant-type paint.
-Asbestos can be encapsulated or removed—both require careful handling and disposal.
+Asbestos can be encapsulated or removed — both require EPA-certified handling and disposal.
 We won't leave asbestos in place if we can avoid it.
+Budget $5,000-$15,000 for lead paint remediation and $3,000-$10,000 for asbestos abatement depending on scope.
 These are concerns in any house through the '70s, not just historic properties.
+Read our full guide on <a href='/blog/lead-paint-asbestos-older-homes'>lead paint and asbestos in older homes</a>.

 Are there tax incentives for historic preservation?